Nissan Titan: Second generation (A61; 2016)

 The second-generation Titan was to be a lightly reskinned, rebadged version of the Dodge Ram, but those plans fell through with the 2008 worldwide financial crisis.

 Nissan unveiled the second generation Titan at the 2015 North American International Auto Show.
 The company targeted 5 percent market share, or 100,000 annual sales in U.S. Sales reached 21,880 units in 2016.

 The standard engine was a 5.6-liter V8 gasoline engine.
 The engine increased in power compared to the previous model, producing 390 hp and 394 lbft of torque mated to a seven-speed automatic.
 Additionally, through the end of 2019, the second-generation Titan offered a 310 hp Cummins 5.0-liter turbodiesel V8 that produces almost 555 lbft of torque.
 The engine is referred to as the ISV.

 The second-generation Titan was available in two forms, regular and XD.
-The XD version was built on a heavy-duty frame based on Nissan's commercial vehicle line and includes the Cummins diesel engine as an option.
-The platform was shared with the Nissan NV.
+The XD version was built on a heavy-duty frame based on Nissan's commercial vehicle line and included the Cummins 5.0L diesel engine as an option until 2019.
+The chassis platform was shared with the Nissan NV.
+The Titan XD front and rear differentials are respectively MA235 and MA248(optional electronic locking differential MA248ELD).
+The standard Titan front and rear differentials are respectively MA210 and M226(optional electronic locking differential M226ELD).
+The Titan XD steering rack uses a recirculating ball design, unlike the standard Titan's rack and pinion steering rack.